7 tips for talking to your child’s teacher about sensory processing issues

 The ideal time to talk about your child’s issues is either right before or right after school begins.
 Meeting early makes the teacher aware of

 and strategies that have worked in the past.
-That allows her to put
+That allows them to put

 Even if it’s later in the school year, don’t hesitate to request a meeting.
 Sharing information is important no matter when you do it.

-2. Ask for the teacher’s perspective.
+2. Ask for the teachers’ perspective.

 Sensory processing issues look different for every child.
-The teacher needs to know if your child is sensitive to sounds, touch or visual input.
+The teacher needs to know if your child is sensitive to sounds, touch, or visual input.
 If your child has

 or is prone to

 4. Share strategies that work for your child.

-Let the teacher know about the
+Let teachers know about the

 and in the classroom.
-Perhaps you have a system worked out with your child that helps him cope with clothing issues.
+Perhaps you have a system worked out that helps your child cope with clothing issues.
 Maybe you worked with last year’s teacher on strategies to help your child deal with school assemblies.
 Or maybe having information ahead of time

 for your child.
-Be open to the teacher’s suggestions for new strategies, too.
+Be open to suggestions for new strategies.

-5. Discuss his strengths and interests, too.
+5. Discuss their strengths and interests, too.

 You can even

 to share with the teacher.
 It’s a great way to share information about your child’s strengths and challenges.

 6. Share information about current accommodations.

 .
-(Be sure to talk about equipment your child may be using, too, like seat cushions or headphones.)
+Be sure to talk about equipment your child may be using, too, like seat cushions or headphones.

 7. Ask how you can help.